Costa Rica vs Nicaragua: A must-read comparison for travelers

 Feel the amazing vibe of locals and tourists sharing the world’s best sunsets

-Nicaragua does not have any fast food chains, but instead a lot of healthy and fresh, vegan/vegetarian options.
+Nicaragua has very few fast food chains, but instead a lot of healthy and fresh, vegan/vegetarian options.
 Another of the benefits of Nicaragua’s slower tourism curve is that the tremendous hospitality experiences are delivered in a distinctly Nicaraguan way.
 Connections are genuinely made with tourists not because they are tourists but because they are human and because the people genuinely want to share and connect with other cultures and people.

 4. Costa Rica vs Nicaragua: Value for money